giotto-ai/giotto-deep/kubernetes/readme.md

 # Introduction

 This folder contains the configuration files for the Kubernetes cluster.
-Configuring the cluster will allow the user to distribute the computations over multiple pods and parallelise gridsearch as well as training tasks.
+Configuring the cluster will allow the user to distribute the computations over multiple pods and parallelise hyper parameters optimisations.

-## Build docker containers (ignore this section!)
+## Build docker containers (you can most probably ignore this section!)

 In our case, **all the containers have already been built.** However, in case you need to set-up your own version of the containers, from the root folder of giotto-deep, you can build them like this: